Armitxes/MySqlEntityCore/docs/relations/one2many.md

 [<- Back](../README.md)

 # One2many
-In a one2many relation one record has zero or more related record in another model.
+In a one2many relation one record has zero or more related records in another model.
 By creating a one2many relationship your autmatically create a many2one relationship and vice versa.